 A healthy office is a productive office

-Creating a work environment in Hong Kong where employees at all levels feel secure and able to discuss their needs for flexibility is key to being aware of, and reducing presenteeism within your organisation.
+Creating a work environment in Singapore where employees at all levels feel secure and able to discuss their needs for flexibility is key to being aware of, and reducing presenteeism within your organisation.

 With employee wellbeing being central to their satisfaction and engagement at work, placing value on this will ensure you’re an astute and responsive employer.